boschrexroth/ctrlx-automation-sdk/samples-go/tpm2.srk/README.md

 # README tpm2.srk

-The sample app __tpm2.srk__ shows the basic usage of a TPM2 in Golang with go-tpm and go-tpm-tools.
+The sample app __tpm2.srk__ shows the basic usage of a TPM2 in Go with go-tpm and go-tpm-tools.

 Also see ["TPM2"](../../tpm2.md).

 ## Introduction

-It demonstrates how you can use the TPM2.0 of the ctrlX CORE or the emulated TPM2.0 on the ctrlX CORE<sup>virtual</sup> inside a Golang application.
+It demonstrates how you can use the TPM2.0 of the ctrlX CORE or the emulated TPM2.0 on the ctrlX CORE<sup>virtual</sup> inside a Go application.

-## Getting Started
+## Build

 ```bash
 cd samples-go/tpm2.srk